TylerB24890/wp-theme-generator/docs/README.md

   - `$args (array)` Can pass default WordPress `register_taxonomy()` arguments.
 [Codex](https://codex.wordpress.org/Function_Reference/register_taxonomy)
   - `$labels (array)` Can pass defualt WordPress `register_taxonomy()` labels.
 [Codex](https://codex.wordpress.org/Function_Reference/register_taxonomy)

   **Usage:** `new \Lexi\Factory\Taxonomy('Product Category', array('post', 'product'), true)` - Will register the 'product_category' taxonomy to the 'post' and 'product' post types.

-Will also create a 'Product Category' column on the Product and Post post types in wp-admin.
+  **Note: If the post type passed to the Taxonomy factory does NOT exist, it will be created for you with the default arguments.
+This is useful if you do not need custom parameters passed to the post type generator.**

 ### `\Lexi\Factory\Sidebar($name)`